Admasb/Final_Project_Cyano/README.md

 Discussion

-The findings indicate the cyanobacterais three differnt species of cynaobacteria in a fresh water aquatic environment are coexisting with other numerous microbs and the microbila structure is presented differently.
+The findings listed the bacterial microbial composition found in the fresh water.
+They are classified in three domain names from zero to two to implicate domain, genera and species consecutively.
+In this community three differnt cyanobacteria communities, namely Cynaobacteria oxyphotobacteria,  Cyanobacteria mealinbacteria and Cyanobacteria Sericytochromatia have been idetnified.
+The pictures above indicatet their composition structure along with the other microbes in a descending arrangement when the green shed indicates cyanobacterias and fig 1-3 consequtively represent the affoementioned cyanobacteria species .

 Refereces